¡Comienza la cuenta regresiva!

 Or teaching via Zoom suddenly is not that scary anymore…

-And even you are an expert on Flipgrid and Edpuzzle!
+And you are even an expert on Flipgrid and Edpuzzle!

 You were forced to change the way you teach, and yes, it was stressful and challenging.
 But now you have an arsenal of tools to teach, grade, play, give input, collect output, and assess that remain with you forever.